SURFACE-FIRST™ MONITORING

 Smart Sensing for Safer and Cleaner Tomorrow™

 PhotonTec’s founders bring over 30 years of optical sensing and imaging expertise to your industrial and environmental monitoring needs.
-Based in Atlanta, GA, we specialize in advanced non-contact fluorometric sensors for hydrocarbon and algae detection, utilizing patented CFRS™ technology and deep knowledge in optical and photonic systems.
+Based in Atlanta, GA, we specialize in advanced non-contact multispectral fluorometric sensors for oil/fuel detection and HABs monitoring, utilizing patented CFRS™ technology and deep knowledge in optical and photonic systems.
 Our experience spans a range of applications—from IR sensing to 3D machine vision and AI-driven inspection systems.

-We provide comprehensive sales, application support, and expert technical services for the Hawk series sensors, ensuring seamless deployment and reliable performance across diverse monitoring environments.
-Our customer-focused approach guarantees tailored solutions to meet specific operational requirements.
+We provide comprehensive sales, application support, and expert technical services for the Hawk series sensors, supporting smooth deployment and reliable performance across diverse monitoring environments.
+Our customer-focused approach is centered on delivering tailored solutions to meet specific operational requirements.

-Manufactured at ISO 9001:2015 certified facilities in Europe, our sensors combine state-of-the-art optics and electronics, delivering the reliability and precision demanded by leading organizations worldwide.
+Manufactured at ISO 9001:2015 certified facilities in Europe, our sensors combine state-of-the-art optics and electronics, designed to deliver the reliability and precision demanded by leading organizations worldwide.

 Trademarks used herein are the property of their respective owners.